repldex/mobile-app/README.md

 Server](https://repl.it/discord).
 Contains the uncompiled source code that works with Android and iOS

 # WARNING
-⚠️ This repository is currently unstable and the contents should not be installed on any devices other than a AVD emulator! ⚠️
+⚠️ This repository has been archived and should not be used in any circumstance ⚠️

 # Contributing
 - Fork the repository and setup your enviornment.